 The Joggins Fossil Cliffs is a natural site listed as one of the UNESCO World Heritage Sites in Canada.
 It is located in the province of Nova Scotia in Canada.
 This site was inscribed by UNESCO into its list of World Heritage Sites in Canada in 2008.

 The Joggins Fossil Cliffs are located within a rural community in western Cumberland County.
 The entire coast stretches to 15 kilometers in length where the Joggins Fossil Cliffs can be found.

 About Joggins Fossil Cliffs

 The Joggins Fossil Cliffs, known simply as Joggins, is known for its fossil remains.
 These fossils can be found within an extensive rainforest ecosystem that had been around for more than 300 million years.
 In fact, these fossils were dated by expert archaeologists that have originated from the Pennsylvanian Coal Age.

 The coastline in the Bay of Fundy exposes the Coal Age rocks.
-The action of the tides coming from the Cumberland Basin has gradually exposed these rocks into the surface.
+The action of the tides coming from the Cumberland Basin has gradually exposed these rocks to the surface.
 It was in the late 1820s when this site captured the attention of top geologists in the world.
 Since then, there have been many geologic and archaeological teams that have come to the site to study it.
 But it was in 1852 when Sir Charles Lyell came to the site to perform paleontological studies when it gained international fame.
 He referred to this forest of fossil coal-trees as one of the “most wonderful phenomena” that he had ever witnessed.
 With his reputation as the father of modern geology, it was unsurprising how this statement caught the attention of many.